sandy-sp/gittxt/docs/FORMATS.md

 # 📦 Output Formats in Gittxt

-This document provides examples and structure breakdowns for each of the supported output formats in Gittxt.
+This document provides examples and detailed descriptions for each of the supported output formats in Gittxt.

 ---